 See the Showers Pass Transit Trousers in more detail:

 Whilst the Showers Pass Transit Trousers are designed for cyclists, their features are also useful for hikers.
 The key feature is the cinch straps around the calves.
-There are two Velcro straps on each lower leg that can be used to pull the pants tight around your leg.

 These rain pants are intended to go over a base layer and to keep you dry in average weather conditions.
 We found from our testing that they don’t cope well with heavy downpours, and the breathability isn’t brilliant.